Dr. B. R. Ambedkar National Institute of Technology Jalandhar: Placements

 The institute is regularly visited by Indian and foreign multinational corporations for offering jobs to final-year B.Tech. and M.Tech. students.
-The ratio of the number of students placed to total number is nearly 1:1, with a number of students receiving multiple job offers.
-Campus Interviews are arranged for the final year B.Tech/ M.Tech/ M.Sc. students.
-The average salary offers at NIT Jalandhar, it is up nearly 54% in 2020.
 A large number of reputed Industrial houses in the country visit the Institution and select the final year students as Engineers/ Management Trainees.
 Some of the Companies invite the students to their Corporate Offices for the interviews.
 Major companies like Microsoft, Amazon, Infosys, Reliance Petrochemicals Limited, Hero Motor corp.

 Ranking

-In 2022 NIRF Rankings, the institute was ranked 52 among the top 100 engineering colleges of India.
-It ranked 33 among all government engineering colleges according to a survey conducted by India Today in 2022.
+In 2024 NIRF Rankings, the institute was ranked 58 among the top 100 engineering colleges of India.In 2025 It has been ranked 55.
+It ranked 33rd among all government engineering colleges according to a survey conducted by India Today in 2022.

 Student life

 Cultural festivals

 TechNITi: A techno-management fest that is conducted during the odd semester in mid-September.
 The fest involves events from all the departments, including from robotics, workshops, guest lectures, and informals.